AdrielMendezRios/GeekText/README.md

 10. finally run command "flask run"

 ## to create your own git branch
-cd into the GeekText folder, then run "git checkout -b <the name you want to give your branch>"
+cd into the GeekText folder, then run "git checkout -b {the name you want to give your branch}"

 then add, commit, and push changes as you need